Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - Requires: 32 gallons of water
  - Tags: Area of Effect, Environmental

-Effects: Every 10 IC, everyone other than the user and up to (Chakra Control)/5 people they've designated as allies has their Chakra Exhaustion penalty increased by 1, and the user has their Chakra Exhaustion penalty decreased by 1,so long as at least one person had their CE penalty increased.
+Effects: Every 5 IC, everyone other than the user and up to (Chakra Control)/5 people they've designated as allies has their Chakra Exhaustion penalty increased by 1, and the user has their Chakra Exhaustion penalty decreased by 1, so long as at least one person had their CE penalty increased.
 This remains centered on the user as they move.

 ## A-Rank
 #### --( Daibakufu - Great Waterfall )--